open-resources/stats_bank/content/public/002.Summarizing Data/openstax_C2_Q19/openstax_C2_Q19.md

     params:
       vars:
         title: Depth of Hunger
-        color: false
+        color: orange
-        color_inst: The frequency polygon should not be filled.
+        color_inst: The color of the frequency polygon should be orange.
       table: |-
         <table style="width:100%">
         <tr>